vichugunov/consent-code-challenge/README.md

 ```

 # Swagger
-You can navigate to http://localhost:3000/api to see a nice swagger definition
+You can navigate to http://localhost:3000/api to see a nice swagger definition.

 To generate and download a Swagger JSON file, navigate to http://localhost:3000/api-json

 # Tests